 A large category of two-terminal devices, in which memory state is determined by resistivity of a metal-insulator-metal (MIM) structure, are being studied for memory applications.
-Many of these resistive memories are still in research stage and are discussed in more detail in the emerging device (beyond CMOS) roadmap chapter.
-Because of their promise to scale below 10nm, and operate at extremely high frequencies (< ns) and low power consumption, the focused R&D efforts in many industrial labs make this technology widely considered a potential successor to NAND (including 3D NAND).
-Being a resistor requiring either bi- or unipolar operation high-density ReRAM development has been limited by the lack of a good selector device, since simple diodes have limited operation ranges.
+Many of these resistive memories are still in research stage and are discussed in more detail in the Beyond CMOS roadmap chapter.
+Because of their promise to scale below 10nm, and operate at extremely high frequencies (< ns) with low power consumption, the focused R&D efforts in many industrial labs in the last decade make this technology widely considered a potential successor to NAND (including 3D NAND).
+Being a two-terminal device, high-density ReRAM development has been limited by the lack of a good selector device.
 Recent advances in 3D XP memory, however, seem to have solved this bottleneck and ReRAM could make rapid progress if other technical issues such as erratic bits are solved.
-ReRAM trends are shown in several tabulation forms.
 In addition to 3D XP array (similar to PCRAM-based 3D XP memory) high-density ReRAM products may be fabricated using a 2D array and small word-line (WL), and small bit-line (BL) half pitch.
-Furthermore, if eventually the OTS type of selector device is adopted it seems feasible to fabricate BiCS type 3D ReRAM using a transistor in the bottom and OTS selector for each ReRAM device in the 3D array, as depicted in Figure MM-10[48] although no high-density ReRAM product has been introduced.
-Yet since the bottleneck of bipolar selector devices seems solved by the introduction of 3D XP memory, progress in ReRAM should be expected.
-Thus, these speculative trends are included in the potential solutions.
+Furthermore, if eventually the OTS type of selector device is adopted it seems feasible to fabricate BiCS type 3D ReRAM using a transistor in the bottom and OTS selector for each ReRAM device in the 3D array, as depicted in Figure MM-13 [52].
+Although no high-density ReRAM product has been introduced yet since the bottleneck of bipolar selector devices seems solved by the introduction of 3D XP memory, progress in ReRAM may be reasonably expected.
+Recently, however, the passion for developing high-density ReRAM seems to have dissipated.
+This may be due to two reasons, (1) the success of 3D NAND Flash has increased the entrance barrier and (2) difficulty in meeting the reliability requirements for large arrays.
+(Note that several announcements were made for successful development of ReRAM for smaller, Mb-size, arrays for embedded applications.)
+As of this roadmap release, 3D ReRAM options are kept pending further clarification.
+2D ReRAM for high-density array is no longer considered cost-competitive because of the rapid advances of 3D NAND, and thus no longer tracked.